steffenlarson/WorkBook/src/reflections/wk11/03_day.md

 Value types simply hold their value always.
 Reference types hold an address of where the data is.
 Finally Pointer types point to other methods and data.

-## What are the Value-type data types?
-What differences do you notice from Javascript?
+## What are 3 methods SQL Injection can be done by?

 There are many value type data types.
 They are:
 Bool, byte, char, decimal, double, enum, float, int, long, sbyte, short, struct, uint, ulong, ushort.
 The main difference that I notice from C# and Javascript is that there are many more classification types in C# than in Javascript.
 They all have different puproses that make them useful, and I cannot wait to learn how to use them all effectively.

-## In your own words how do Reference types get stored in memory?
-How does this differ from Value types?
+## How can we detect and sanitize SQL Injection attacks?

 Reference types get stored in memory in a different way than Value types.
 The local memory part stores the address of where all of the data is stored, and methods that utilize a reference type are then allowed to go retrieve the whole collection that is needed.
 Value types always have a value, while reference types can be null, until they are instantiated.